 For travel to/from Springfield, see Amtrak Stations – Springfield

-The historic Springfield Union Station complex has been rebuilt and converted into a mixed-use intermodal transit terminal, serving Amtrak and the Pioneer Valley Transit Authority (PVTA), Peter Pan Bus Lines, and Greyhound.
+The historic Springfield Union Station complex has been rebuilt and converted into a mixed-use intermodal transit terminal, serving Amtrak, the Pioneer Valley Transit Authority (PVTA), Peter Pan Bus Lines, and Greyhound.

-The $84.5 million project integrated multiple transit modes (passenger rail and bus) in one convenient, functional, and attractive mixed-used complex.
+The $84.5 million project integrated passenger rail service, intercity bus service, and local bus services in a single convenient, functional, and attractive mixed-used complex.

 Courtesy of the Springfield Redevelopment Authority